0vergrown/Handbook/src/content/docs/datapack/19-commands/power.md

 Like grants, suppressions are tracked per source (default `apoli:suppressed`), so two systems can suppress the same power and it only wakes up when both let go.

+Suppressing a power also suppresses everything that power granted, so naming an [`apoli:multiple`](/docs/datapack/powers/multiple) switches off its whole bundle of sub-powers — which is what you want, since a `multiple` has no behaviour of its own. `power has <targets>` marks the cascaded sub-powers as suppressed too; `unsuppress … all` lifts the suppressions that were applied directly.

 ### By keybind

 ```mcfunction